shrutisahrawat/Student_Management_System/README.md

 Apply filters to view data for specific classes, batches, or criteria.
 Data Persistence

-Use a SQLite database or CSV files to store and retrieve student records.
+Use a MySql database or CSV files to store and retrieve student records.
 Ensure data integrity and secure storage.